 Live Faculty-led instruction and interactive labs to build you and your team's InfoSec skills

 For the past couple of quarters, I’ve been leading regional working group sessions focused on increasing the CISO’s clout with the Board of Directors and the C-Suite.
 InfoSec often lacks the influence and budget it deserves, and these CISO-only sessions

 have been helpful in revealing ways around these common problems.

 Here are three practices, gleaned from leading CISOs, that I hope you’ll consider implementing:

 1. Link Information Security to Business Priorities

-His team is also supporting the second initiative, shortening the sales cycle, by becoming FedRAMP certified and re-working how they respond to compliance requests.
-He estimates that these efforts have shortened the sales cycle by
+is also supporting the second initiative, shortening the sales cycle, by becoming FedRAMP certified and re-working how they respond to compliance requests.
+He estimates that these efforts have shortened the sales cycle by 15 percent.

 Aligning with the CEO’s business priorities forces InfoSec to work on initiatives that drive enterprise value.
 This, in turn, increases your clout with the Board.